 Here’s how it works.
 Find a 12 or so young boys, who looked as though they could use a good pastry.
 Line them up on a race track, and provide them with a large cranberry pie.
 Once the starting gun fires, each boy must finish his pie before running down the track, with the first, second, and third prize winners rewarded with a turkey, chicken, and a peck of cranberries, respectively.

-Gamblers would, of course, bet on anything, but the cranberry pie races proved a difficult attempt to handicap.
+Gamblers would, of course, bet on anything, but the cranberry pie races proved a difficult event to handicap.
 A portly little fellow might prove an excellent pie eater, but his ability to get down the track in a timely manner would be subject to doubt.
 A skinny young Cassius, complete with lean and hungry look, might seem fleet of foot, but his thin frame belies his ability to compete when it came to rapid eating.
 Cranberry pie races were seemingly fraught with wagering peril.

 In late November 1889, at Washington Park, the Brooklyn Base Ball Club (then known as the Bridegrooms, subsequently known as the Dodgers), sponsored a cranberry pie race which the wonderfully named Mortimorenci Judid won.
 The race was followed by a contest between the attaches and friends of the Brooklyn Club, arranged by Charley Ebbett, later of Ebbett’s Field fame.